2025 Accounting Syllabus Updates

 The syllabus updates also include a glossary with definitions for key terms such as Artificial Intelligence, Cheques, Cloud Accounting, and Cloud Computing.

 To ensure you're fully prepared for your exams, don't forget to make use of our Certificate Level subscription package, which includes online quick-fire questions on these 2025 syllabus updates.
-While it doesn't cover full testing of all new syllabus content, it's an excellent resource to complement your studies.
 Click here to access the subscription package.

 To download our free PDF summary of the main syllabus changes, click the link below.